In the graph below, we have graph that shows in percentage changing patterns of domestic access to modern technology in homes in the United Kingdom.

-The graph below presents the employment patterns in the USA between 1930 and 2010.
-Summarise the information by selecting and report in the main features, and make comparisons where relevant.
+The graph below presents the employment patterns in the usa between 1930 and 2010

-The two pie charts illustrate percantage of some employment patterns by sex and occupation in Great Britain in 1992.
+The two pie charts illustrate some employment patterns in Great Britain in 1992.

 The two pie charts below show some employment patterns in Great Britain in 1992.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Employees and self-employed: by sex and occupation, 1992

-The two pie charts below illustrate some employment patterns in United Kingdom in 1992.
+The two pie charts below show some employment patterns in Great Britain in 1992.
+Employees and self-employed: by sex and occupation, 1992

 The pie charts show changes in American spending patterns between 1966 and 1996.

-The two pie charts below show some employment patterns in Great Britain in 1992.
+The two pie charts shows the employment pattern in great Britain in 1992

 In some countries, facial recognition and vein pattern recognition are gaining in popularity in biometric security.
 Is this positive or negative development?
 Give reasons for your answer and include any relevant examples from your own knowledge or experience